Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/official-unicode-signwriting-the-character-problem-and-the-written-sign-problem/essay.md

 That means the standardization outcome is real and historically important.

-It also means it is still incomplete and currently non-compatible as a production text model for current Sutton SignWriting use.
+It also means it is still incomplete and not currently compatible as a production text model for current Sutton SignWriting use.

 So the right conclusion is not: